Five Premium Cabins Worth Burning Points On

 Photo by Frugal Flyer on Unsplash

 I've flown enough premium cabins to have lost the reflex of being automatically impressed.
 A lie-flat seat is a lie-flat seat.
 Champagne on the ground is still just champagne.
-At a certain point, the novelty fades and you start noticing what's actually good versus what's merely expensive — and more importantly, which products are worth the often absurd effort of booking with points.
+At a certain point, the novelty fades and you start noticing what's actually good versus what's merely expensive, and more importantly which products justify the absurd effort of booking them with points.

-These are the five I want to fly this year.
-Not because they're the hardest to book or the most lavish, but because each one offers something specific that I haven't experienced and can't get anywhere else.
+These are the five I still most want to fly.
+Not because they're the hardest to book or the most lavish, but because each one promises something specific that feels irreducible.
+Aircraft assignments shift.
+Routes come and go.
+The underlying appeal remains.

 5. Lufthansa First — FRA